 Along the street front, two storeys of workspace units arranged in a colourful timber-clad terrace activate the edge of the Estate in transition.
 The café and community centre are housed in a distinct single storey volume receding into the depth of the site.
 Together, the assemblage shelters a courtyard to the rear, which connects to an existing green playspace to provide a much-needed social space for the estate and external seating for the café.

 Workspaces are sized to provide an affordable foothold for small local businesses, with a variety of micro-shop fronts along the street and larger offices upstairs.
 The community hall shares a core with the café to allow events and functions to flow between spaces and out into the rear courtyard.

-Structures make use of accessible and widely available timber framing techniques, creatively assembled to allow elements of the structure to be demounted and re-assembled elsewhere once the site comes forward for development in five years’ time.
+We made use of accessible and widely available timber framing techniques in construction, creatively assembled to allow the structures to be demounted and re-assembled elsewhere once the site comes forward for development in five years’ time.
 The lightweight structure, including a suspended timber ground floor, requires minimal foundations, reducing the embodied energy of the scheme.

 Our care in establishing the spatial brief and local connections during the design process helped Ebury Edge to reach full occupation just weeks after opening, and secured ‘Fat Maceys’ as anchor tenant for the café, an organisation who provide training for homeless people at the core of their business model.